Fairness Interventions in Classification: A Study on AI Explainability: Choosing a Fairness Metric conditioned on True Labels

-It is important to remind the reader that \fairdream\ was implemented to inform users of disparities in overall positive predictions between various groups.
-It is possible, of course, to imagine cases where a gap in overall positive predictions is detected even as the True positive rate and the False positive rate are equal between two groups from the get go, and in cases for which sensitivity and selectivity are actually perfect.
+It is important to note that \fairdream\ was implemented to inform users of allocation disparities between various groups.
+It is possible, of course, to imagine cases where a gap in OPR is detected even as the TPR and the FPR are equal between two groups from the get go, hence in cases for which sensitivity and selectivity are actually perfect.
 For such cases, which imply different base rates between the groups, we are not saying that no intervention should ever be made.
 The Census case we started off with is of this kind: on a variant of it, each adult in their group is perfectly predicted for their income, and the difference in overall positives is merely due to the fact that, on average, younger adults earn less than the older cohorts. \fairdream\ in such cases will not offer to close this gap, but it will still be instrumental in providing information \cite{mayson2018bias} about inequalities that may be structural.